Shamli district: Economy

 Shamli city has an agriculture and industry based economy where sugarcane is the main crop.
 There are three major sugar mills located at Shamli, Un and Thanabhawan.
 Shamli is known worldwide for its Rim-Axle industry which also got selected under Uttar Pradesh Governments One District One Product Scheme.

 It is served by Shamli railway station.

 2013 Riots

 As in many other districts of western Uttar Pradesh, Shamli also suffered rioting during the 2013 Muzaffarnagar riots.
 A May 2015 report in India Today said that Shamli and Muzaffarnagar districts were "considered sensitive" ever since the violent riots of August and September 2013.

 Demographics

 At the time of the 2011 census, Shamli district had a population of 1,273,578.
+Shamli has a sex ratio of 880 females per 1000 males.
+386,102 (30.32%) lived in urban areas.
 Scheduled Castes made up 141,263 (11.09%) of the population.

-At the time of the 2011 Census of India, 88.44% of the population in the district spoke Hindi and 10.97% Urdu as their first language.
+At the time of the 2011 Census of India, 88.44% of the population in the district spoke Hindi, 10.97% spoke Urdu as their first language.

 Administration

 Legislative constituencies

 There are three Uttar Pradesh Vidhan Sabha constituencies in Shamli district: Shamli, kairana, and Thanabhawan.
 All of these are part of Kairana Lok Sabha constituency.
-The current MLA for Shamli is Prasan Chaudhary, the Lok Sabha MP is Pradeep Choudhary.
+The current MLA for Shamli is Prasan Chaudhary, the Lok Sabha MP is Iqra Choudhary.